qqc511/Subscription-Churn-Data-Analysis-with-Python/README.md

 The dataset provides valuable information that reflects customer behavior and decision-making, including:

 - Subscription details and timelines.
-- Patterns leading to cancellation, such as lack of engagement, busy schedules, or a mismatch with customer needs.
+- Patterns leading to cancellation, such as a lack of engagement, busy schedules, or a mismatch with customer needs.
 - Insights into retention challenges faced by subscription-based services.

 ## Project Goal